ian-fox/hanabi/docs/API Specification.md

 ### Fields:
 * `url:` the url to the api endpoint for the game
 * `discard:` dictionary of integer -> integer (see: card representation)
+* `finalScore:` the final score once the game has finished, `null` while game in progress
 * `hands:` array of arrays of cards (see: player ordering)
 * `hardMode:` whether the game is in hard mode (see: game options)
 * `deckSize:` number of cards remaining in the deck